OHI-Science/OHI-website/content/news/raster_to_terra.md

 ```
 The true resolution in km<sup>2</sup> can be found with a bit of simple math, 30 meters by 30 pixels is 900 meters so our new pixel has dimensios 900 x 900 meters.
 We then divide these new dimensions by by a pixel with an area of 1 km<sup>2</sup>: (900 * 900)/(1,000 * 1,000) = 0.81 km^2<sup>2</sup>.

-Our next goal is to convert pixel counts, into area.
-If the native raster cells are 30 m x 30 m, then a raster cell with a value of 1 would be equivalent to 0.0009 km<sup>2</sup> habitat area.
+Our next goal is to convert pixel counts into area.
+If the native raster cells are 30 x 30 meters, then a raster cell with a value of 1 would be equivalent to 0.0009 km<sup>2</sup> habitat area.
 This can be found by multiplying the pixel dimensions together and dividing by a pixel with an area of 1 km<sup>2</sup>: (30 * 30) / (1,000 * 1,000) = 0.0009 km<sup>2</sup>.
 The simplest way to convert to area in this scenario with `terra` is to simply multiply our down-sampled raster by 0.0009.
 ```r
 down_sampled_image <- down_sampled_image * 0.0009
 ```